-- · With limited budgets, Manitowoc County's elderly and disabled are adequately served. - · Fares are reasonable and affordable given the costs of the service provided. - The volunteer drivers are doing an excellent job. - Driver training is available. - The ADRC seeks volunteer driver input through communication. - There are travel opportunities for individuals in the rural portions of Manitowoc County. - The volunteer driver program continues to include out-of-county non-emergency medical trips, provided that there is availability. - MMT continues to redesign its transit routes to better serve its customers. - The Mobility Manager processes applications efficiently.
-The process takes 1 to 2 days (it used to take over 2 weeks). - Manitowoc County and the ADRC of the Lakeshore have been providing educational programs on how to ride the bus in the various senior centers/clubs in Manitowoc County, and expand these programs to include disability service providers.
+- With limited budgets, Manitowoc County's elderly and disabled are adequately served. - Fares are reasonable and affordable given the costs of the service provided. - The volunteer drivers are doing an excellent job. - Driver training is available. - The ADRC seeks volunteer driver input through communication. - There are travel opportunities for individuals in the rural portions of Manitowoc County. - The volunteer driver program continues to include out-of-county non-emergency medical trips, provided that there is availability. - MMT continues to redesign its transit routes to better serve its customers. - The Mobility Manager processes applications efficiently.
+The process takes 1 to 2 days (it used to take over 2 weeks). - The Mobility Manager was available throughout the COVID-19 pandemic to ensure that customer service and customer relations remained intact.

-• Provide subsidized service on weekends and holidays, as well as later on weekday evenings (funding is an obstacle).
+- Provide subsidized service on weekends and holidays, as well as later on weekday evenings (funding is an obstacle). - Have customer satisfaction surveys available online.